mahkkk04/J.A.R.V.I.S/README.md

 - Tell current time and date
 - Launch applications/softwares
 - Open any website
-- Tells about weather of any city
+- Tells about weather of any city.
 - Open location of any place plus tells the distance between your place and queried place
 - Tells your current system status (RAM Usage, battery health, CPU usage)
 - Tells about your upcoming events (Google Calendar)